Filing Your Federal & State Taxes

 Believe it or not, there is a way to make doing your taxes a little less of a chore.
 You can prepare and file your taxes online - it’s easy, quick and often free.

-There are dozens of tax software vendors out there, but we did all the legwork for you and narrowed the list down to three best options: H&R Block, TurboTax and e-File.com.
+There are dozens of tax software vendors out there, but we did all the legwork for you and narrowed the list down to two best options: H&R Block, TurboTax and e-File.com.

 - Fast Refund